dimitri/pgloader/docs/index.rst

 *reject.log* files.

-Thanks to being able to load data directly from a database source, pgloader also supports from migrations from other productions to PostgreSQL.
+Thanks to being able to load data directly from a database source, pgloader also supports live migrations from other productions to PostgreSQL.
 In this mode of operations, pgloader handles both the schema and data parts of the migration, in a single unmanned command, allowing to implement **Continuous Migration**.